What is Benign Prostatic Hyperplasia (BPH) Management?

 BPH is a common disorder among aging men, where a continuous growth of the prostate gland results in hyperplasia and a number of symptoms related to urination.

-Types of BPH Management?
+Types of BPH Management

-The approach in BPH management of any case is determined by your doctor depending on the patient’s
+The approach in BPH management of any case is determined by your doctor depending on the patient's age, prostate size, the overall health of the patient and the severity of the symptoms.

 Why is the BPH Management Required?